Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 When renting the IonQ Harmony quantum computer, Amazon Braket charges \$0.3 per task with an additional cost of \$0.01 per shot @AmazonBraketPricing.
 Simulating a quantum circuit with 4 qubits (which can be seen in @circuit-measurement-step-9) on consumer hardware took 0.2 seconds for 8000 shots when using the 'fake_athens_v2' backend which adds noise to the result.
 Assuming Amazon Brakets most expensive simulator would take 1 second, this would result in a price of
-//TODO: punkt am Ende des Satzes? (bzw. am Ende der Gleichung?)
-$ 1/60 "minute" dot (\$0.275)/"minute" = \$0.005 $
+$ 1/60 "minute" dot (\$0.275)/"minute" = \$0.00458. $
 When executing the same quantum circuit on the IonQ Harmony quantum computer with 8000 shots it would cost
-$ \$0.3 + 8000 "shots" dot (\$0.01)/"shot" = \$80.3 $
+$ \$0.3 + 8000 "shots" dot (\$0.01)/"shot" = \$80.3. $
-In this specific example executing the circuit on the quantum computer would cost more than 16,000 times as much.
+In this specific example executing the circuit on the quantum computer would cost more than 17,000 times as much.
 Of course these numbers only hold true for such tiny circuits combined with a high number of shots.
-//TODO: mention that simulating circuits with more gates takes longer.
+Using more qubits and gates increases the simulator's hardware requirements and computation time.
-Overall, the price margin is especially large for small quantum circuits, which take a short amount of time for a simulator but have fixed costs when being run on the quantum computer.
+Overall, the price margin for Amazon Braket's services is especially large for small quantum circuits, which take a short amount of time for a simulator but have fixed costs when being run on the quantum computer.
 This cost consideration underscores the significance of the threat posed by cloud quantum providers employing simulators in scenarios where the users are unaware of this substitution.
 Therefore, mitigating strategies should be devised to ensure transparency and trust in quantum cloud services to safeguard against potential security breaches and ensure the integrity of quantum computations.

-//TODO: note that no noise reconstruction only classification?
 This work provides a machine learning-based approach that allows the users of cloud-based QCs to verify with high certainty that their quantum circuit has been executed on a quantum computer and not simulated on a classical computer.
 Additionally, in order to test the robustness of the feedforward neural net, its ressilience to the Fast Gradient Sign Method, an adversarial attack, is evaluated.